What are some diet and exercise myths/ideas you hear but wish didn’t exist?

 Although it is still the individual’s responsibility to do something about their weight problem, blaming obesity on some sort of moral failure is unhelpful and inaccurate.

-In your opinion, what are the most effective ways to lose weight, for both the short and long term?
+What are the most effective ways to lose weight, for both the short and long term?

 There is no magic to weight loss, nor a quick fix.
 Changing your eating habits is a good place to start, which should occur gradually, especially if you have existing poor eating behaviours.
 A successful weight-loss program looks at many aspects including nutrition, exercise, hormone balance, stress management and proper sleep hygiene.
 Although it is important to set realistic and measurable short-term and long-term goals, it’s more vital to focus on the improvements in your health that go hand-in-hand with weight loss such as, improved energy, better mental health, more vitality, better sleep etc.